HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 In 2005, she founded My Way productions (thus becoming a writer/producer).
 My Way staged four plays by Isabella: Chalk Temple, American Infidelity, In a God Box and a shiny all-new Leonard’s Car, recipient of 2006 Dallas Theatre League Leon Rabin Award.

-Isabella’s play is COSMO & GIGI: EXISTENTIAL LOVEBIRDS , was performed throughout AJS II.
+Isabella’s play is COSMO & GIGI: EXISTENTIAL LOVEBIRDS, was performed throughout AJS II and her play, Beeing There, was part of She Speaks 2011.

 “The juggling that Sanders does with reality and illusion is deft and skillful.
 A terrific piece of theatrical writing.”
 “A captivating new play.”- NY Theatre.com